Back to Blog

 CSPA Categories and Rules

-Diversity VisaAge locked at DV entry deadlineSelected applicants
+Diversity VisaAge locked at DV entry deadlineMust be selected and complete processingMedium — tight timeline

 Critical: The 'Sought to Acquire' Requirement

-For family preference and employment-based cases, CSPA protection requires that the child 'sought to acquire' permanent residence within one year of visa availability.
-This typically means:
+For family preference and employment-based cases, CSPA protection is conditional — the child must have 'sought to acquire' lawful permanent residence within one year of the date a visa first became available.
+This is the most commonly missed requirement, and failing to meet it results in permanent loss of CSPA protection.

-• Completing DS-260 for consular processing within 1 year, OR
+• Submitting Form DS-260 (Immigrant Visa Application) for consular processing within one year

-• Taking other concrete steps toward the green card
+• Taking other verifiable steps demonstrating intent to pursue the green card

 Automatic Conversion Under CSPA